Welcome

 The Children's Medicaid Defense Project is seeking to establish a family action network to help with responding to issues that may come up with pending Medicaid cuts and to educate policymakers and other stakeholders on how essential Medicaid is to supporting wellness and family life for children with developmental disabilities and/or complex medical needs.

-Follow us to stay connected and informed..
+Complete our contact form to stay connected and informed.

 Complete our survey TODAY!
-Will take you less than 4 minutes
+Will take you less than 4 minutes.

-Family Members of Children with Developmental Disabilities and/or Complex Medical Needs
+For Family Members of Children with Developmental Disabilities and/or Complex Medical Needs

 CHILDREN WITH DISABILITIES IMPACT ALERT!!!